 Phoenix's spell descriptions are normal, the sub-spells though?

 In this video, Puck spends about one minute attempting to both bait and dodge Invoker's Sunstrike while trying to get back to the base.
-He fails miserably just as he is about to get into the fountain.
+He fails miserably just as he is about to get to the fountain.

 This video involves about why someone plays Sven and every of his awesome display of Triple/Ultra-Killing gets a replay accompanied with epic chorus.
 But then, for his last 'awesome' moment, after committing his Triple Kill, Sven got killed by a Tower, and the music abruptly screeched to stop at the Epic Fail.